adrienchevrier/adrienchevrier-tracking_sport/README.md

 # Setup
 You need to write your credentials in the configuration file to get access to your Garmin data.
 All the data and your credentials remain locally on your computer, nothing is sent outside of your machine.
-Credentials can be changed in the following file :  <span style="background-color: #bbc0c4">%tracking-sport-folder%/python/config.ini</span>
+Credentials can be changed in the following file :
+<code>%tracking-sport-folder%/python/config.ini</code>